Careers in social care

 The Degree in Social Work is the recognised professional qualification to be eligible to practise in Northern Ireland.

-Both Universities also offer an accelerated route (a two-year programme) for graduate-entry students who hold a relevant Honours degree.
+Both universities also offer a two-year full-time Degree in Social Work course for graduate-entry students who hold a relevant Honours degree.

 Social work Student Incentive Scheme